sno2/apscript/README.md

 The interpreter is patched along with a custom interpreter using Monaco, the text editor that powers VS Code, and term.js, an emulated terminal for the web.
-The interpreter supports live parse checking and runtime error diagnostics in the terminal and integrated into the editor.
+The interpreter supports live parse checking and runtime error diagnostics integrated into both the terminal and editor.

 ## Language Guide